arnold2957/generate_music_based_emotion/README.md

 ~~TODO: get TOC from https://ecotrust-canada.github.io/markdown-toc/~~
 ## Overview

+In this project we try to generate music based on the emotion labels.

 ## Requirement

+It requires python library librosa,  pretty_midi and  pydub for music,  numpy, parse and tensorflow for network.

 To run Step 3-1 and 3-2, MusicVAE is required.
 [Here](https://github.com/magenta/magenta/blob/master/README.md#installation) is the description of how to install it.

-It also need python library
+It also requires FFmpeg and TiMidity for convert music to WAV format.
+The main executable file of these 2 software are already included in the [oneDrive].

-## Data
+## Data and External Lib
 Data and external lib can be download from [oneDrive].
 #### Dataset
 ##### 0.DEAM

 The [DEAM dataset](http://cvml.unige.ch/databases/DEAM/).
-Only including the MP3 audio files and the dynamic per-half-second annotations.
+Including the MP3 audio files and the dynamic per-half-second annotations.

-It also have 2 folders, one called 'MIDI' is storing the MIDI format of MP3 files, which convert by the online converter [bearaudiotool](https://www.bearaudiotool.com/MP3-to-MIDI). one called 'WAV'is stroing the 'WAV' format of MP3 files which convert by FFmpeg.
+It also have 2 other folders, one called 'MIDI' stores the MIDI format of MP3 files, which convert by the online converter [bearaudiotool](https://www.bearaudiotool.com/MP3-to-MIDI). one called 'WAV' stores the 'WAV' format of MP3 files which convert by FFmpeg.

 ##### 1. 400-100 dataset

 The output by Step 1.

+#### Other data

 ##### 2. Best model

 The best model we found by grid search in Step 2.

-##### 3-1 Music VAE checkpoint
+##### 3-1.
+Music VAE checkpoint

 The checkpoint (training model) of [MusicVAE](https://github.com/magenta/magenta/tree/master/magenta/models/music_vae).

-##### 3-2 Output from MusicVAE
+##### 3-2.
+Output from MusicVAE

 The interpolation output by MusicVAE.

-##### 3-3 Emotion Changing result
+##### 3-3.
+Emotion Changing result

 The re-evaluation result of the output in step 3-2 by the best model we found in Step 2.